Setting up Xcode Cloud for Automated Builds, Tests and Distribution

 Let's have a look at how it works in detail.

-The first time a workflow is created for that project, you will be guided through an assistant that will set up the first workflow based on the base configuration of your project and the git repository.
+The first time a workflow is created for that project, you will be guided by an assistant who will set up the first workflow based on the base configuration of your project and the git repository.
 First, you have to select the product for which you want to create the workflow.

 More information on how to make dependencies available to Xcode Cloud are available in the Apple Developer Documentation.